WICG/attribution-reporting-api/EVENT.md

 of powerful features as discussed on [this issue](https://github.com/w3c/webappsec-permissions-policy/issues/252).

-**NOTE**: For the [Chromium Origin Trial](https://developer.chrome.com/blog/privacy-sandbox-unified-origin-trial/), the Chromium implementation of the Attribution Reporting API will temporarily ship with a Permissions Policy [default](https://w3c.github.io/webappsec-permissions-policy/#default-allowlists) of '*', which bypasses the need for top-level documents to delegate permission to cross origin iframes.
+**NOTE**: For the [Chromium Origin Trial](https://developer.chrome.com/blog/privacy-sandbox-unified-origin-trial/), the Chromium implementation of the Attribution Reporting API will temporarily ship with a Permissions Policy [default](https://w3c.github.io/webappsec-permissions-policy/#default-allowlists) of `*`, which bypasses the need for top-level documents to delegate permission to cross-origin iframes.

 ### Triggering Attribution